OutSystems/docs-howtos/src/development/data-grid/reactive/how-to-edit-data.md

    ![Search for Column widget](images/grid-edit-columns-ss.png)

-1. Drag the relevant Column type to the **Grid Column** placeholder.
+1. Drag the relevant Column type to the **GridColumnsPlaceholder**.

     In this example, the **Text Column** is used.